VElysianP/ProgressivePhotonMappingCIS599/README.md

 #### 5. Photon Reusing

 There are a lot of wasted photons inside the scene, which may take extra rendering time if higher resolution is needed.
 Therefore, there should be some better strategy to recycle the photons.

+#### 6. What makes the rendered image so sparse?

+Have to figure out this problem.

 ### **Credit To:**
 Basecode: University of Pennsylvania, CIS561 2017 Spring